 A7: Our state-certified teachers design and create their own curriculum; PALCS exceeds all PA Core Standards, and is state-approved.
 We follow the PA version of Common Core which is a little different than National Common Core.
 PALCS students still take the state standardized tests (because we are a public school).
 We use a variety of materials from many different publishers: both physical & virtual textbooks, novels, workbooks and/or other types of supplemental content such as websites & educational programs.
 Our teachers are constantly changing and updating their curriculum, making sure it is tailored to each individual student.

 Q8: Does PALCS offer different tiers, or academic tracks?

 A8: Yes, in all grades we offer different tiers in our core classes.
-In our High School program for example, we use three different educational tracks and our Guidance counselors place enrolling students accordingly.
+For example, in our High School program we use three different educational tracks.
+Our Guidance counselors place enrolling students accordingly.
 The “Academic” level has courses that are designed to meet all standards set by Pennsylvania Department of Education.
 Our “College-Prep” courses are designed for students who are college-bound; and our “Honors” level courses are academically rigorous courses designated for the college-bound student.
 We also offer Advanced Placement (AP) courses for students to take on.